Skip to main content

 I also reflected on my own growth.
 Before, I would feel anxious or jealous if she spent time with others or didn’t reply quickly.
 Now, I could wait calmly, knowing that her silence didn’t mean she didn’t care.
 I could support her and still focus on my own life, studies, and interests.
 This balance made me feel more mature.

-We shared small joys online.
+We shared small joys .
 A new book she found, a song she liked, or even a funny observation became reasons to smile.
 I learned that happiness doesn’t always come from big gestures; sometimes it comes from quiet moments shared over messages.
 I also learned that caring for someone could be steady and calm—it didn’t need to be dramatic or overwhelming.

-Even as I loved her deeply, I accepted the limitations of our online friendship.
+Even as I loved her deeply, I accepted the limitations of our friendship.
 I realized that I couldn’t control her life or demand her attention, and that was okay.
 True care was about supporting her happiness, whether she knew it or not.
 I started to feel that my love could exist without pressure—simply as a quiet presence, a supportive friend, and someone who genuinely wanted the best for her.

 Sometimes, our chats included jokes, light teasing, or shared laughter.
 These moments, though simple, strengthened our connection.
 I learned that emotional support doesn’t always need to be spoken in grand words—it can exist in small, consistent gestures.
 Respecting her space and her choices became a priority, and in return, our bond deepened.